 How to choose an effective, science-based probiotics for gut health

 While the science of probiotics is promising, this does not mean that all probiotics for gut health will be effective.
 There is a big gulf between what is happening in the research and what you find on store shelves.
 Many products on the market do not conduct any clinical research, meaning that you can’t be sure that what you are buying is effective.
-What’s more, because probiotics are living organisms, each strain – or combination of strains – may have different potential effects.
+What’s more, because probiotics are living organisms, each probiotic strain – or combination of strains – may have different potential effects.
 You can’t take the research on one probiotic and apply it to another.

-It can make choosing a probiotic feel a bit overwhelming – but it doesn’t have to be.
+It can make choosing a probiotic supplement feel a bit overwhelming – but it doesn’t have to be.
 Instead, tools like the Clinical Guide to Probiotics (www.probioticchart.ca) help take the guesswork out of choosing a probiotic.
 The guide outlines which probiotics have evidence to support their use, and which uses they are best suited for.

-Our gut bacteria play an important role in our digestive and immune wellness.
+Our gut bacteria play an important role in our digestive health and immune wellness.
 While there is much more to learn about how probiotics influence our health, there is great potential for digestive probiotics to become an integral part of our self-care habits so always be sure to talk to your doctor, pharmacist or dietitian about whether probiotics are right for you.